TourmalineCore/inner-circle-documentation/code-style/api-code-style.md

 1. **Api**

-- This layer contains controllers, requests, and responses.
+- This layer contains controllers, requests and responses.
 This helps to group all request-related code within the Api context.

 2. **Application**